meows/racket/docs/circles-1.md

 ## Review

-Without referring to the table or calculating very much, try to answer the following questions using only your mind.
+Without referring to the table or calculating very much, try to answer the following questions using only your mind for both radians and degrees.

-* If I want to go forward `1/3` of the way around a circle, how many radians and degrees is that?
+* Go forward `1/3` of the way around a circle.
-* If I want to go forward `1/6` of the way around a circle, how many radians and degrees is that?
+* Go forward `1/6` of the way around a circle.
-* If I want to go forward `1/360` of the way around a circle, how many radians and degrees is that?
+* Go forward `1/360` of the way around a circle.
-* If I want to go backward `1/4` of the way around a circle, how many radians and degrees is that?
+* Go backward `1/4` of the way around a circle.
-* If I want to go backward `2/4` of the way around a circle, how many radians and degrees is that?
+* Go backward `2/4` of the way around a circle.
-* If I want to go backward `4/4` of the way around a circle, how many radians and degrees is that?
+* Go backward `4/4` of the way around a circle.